ul-fmf/mathematics-in-ljubljana/venue.md

 ### With bus from main train/bus station

-Walk to “Bavarski dvor” and take Bus No. 6 or 6B (“Dolgi most” or “Vnanje gorice”) until stop “Hajdrihova”.
+Walk to “Bavarski dvor” and take bus no. 6 or 6B (“Dolgi most” or “Vnanje gorice”) until stop “Hajdrihova”.
 There is a 3 min walk to the Faculty of Mathematics and Physics.

 ### From organized housing to the Faculty of Mathematics and Physics

-To reach the Faculty of Mathematics and Physics from Hostel Tabor, we recommend a short walk to the bus stop “Ajdovščina” and then continue with bus No. 6/6B to “Hajdrihova”.
-There is a 3 min walk to the Faculty of Mathematics and Physics.
+Bus No. 1 stops at "Jadranska", which is right next to the faculty.
+There are several buses close to Dijaški dom Ivana Cankarja that connect to bus no. 1 (nos.
+2, 5, 13 and 20), or you can walk to the bus stop "Ajdovščina" (1.3 km).

-Directions in Google Maps: [https://goo.gl/maps/bTwxdwGXuADmb5Q4A](https://goo.gl/maps/bTwxdwGXuADmb5Q4A)
+Directions in Google Maps: [https://maps.app.goo.gl/LESN9FKcXtuXY9tWA](https://maps.app.goo.gl/LESN9FKcXtuXY9tWA?g_st=aw)

 ### From airport to Ljubljana